 Privacy in Organizations not Subject to Legislation

-I received a call a few days ago from someone who worked in an organization that is not subject to privacy legislation provincial or federally.
+I received a call a few days ago from someone who worked in an organization that is not subject to privacy legislation provincially or federally.
 The question posed to me was what are the organization’s privacy obligations?
 I first had to say, you are not subject to provincial legislation and so there are really no privacy obligations (in a legislative sense).

 I should note that Saskatchewan does have a Privacy Act where one can be sued for an invasion of privacy (see section 2).